kdcllc/Bet.AspNetCore.EventGrid/src/Bet.AspNetCore.EventGrid.WebApp/README.md

 # Bet.AspNetCore.EventGrid.WebApp

-The Sample application that demonstrates usage of `Bet.AspNetCore.EvenGrid`.
+The Sample application that demonstrates usage of `Bet.AspNetCore.EventGrid`.